VimalRathod82/CSF_ZM/README.md

 - Doctypes for After Sales Service for companies who wish to use it.

 ### Clearing and Forwarding
-- Tanzanian specific Clearing and Forwarding doctypes.
+- Zambia specific Clearing and Forwarding doctypes.

 ### Fleet Management
-- Tanzanian specific Fleet Management doctypes.
+- Zambia specific Fleet Management doctypes.

 ### Workshop
-- Tanzanian specific company Workshop doctypes.
+- Zambian specific company Workshop doctypes.

 ### Utilities for productivity
 - Set visibility of documennts so that users are only shown specific documents based on access rights set